-- Complete Streets and Housing Elements Status: Status of adoption of Complete Streets elements and updates to General Plan Housing Elements for all cities in Alameda County - PDA Strategic Plan: Describes how PDA growth and development can be supported and monitored in the longer term including how the Strategy is coordinated with other planning efforts - PCA Inventory: Inventory of the Priority Conservation Areas (PCAs) within Alameda County, further described below
+- Complete Streets and Housing Elements Status: Status of adoption of Complete Streets elements and updates to General Plan Housing Elements for all cities in Alameda County - PDA Strategic Plan: Describes how PDA growth and development can be supported and monitored in the longer term including how the Strategy is coordinated with other planning efforts - PCA Inventory: Inventory of the PCAs within Alameda County, further described as follows

-This Strategy is a key repository and guide for Alameda CTC's ongoing efforts to improve the linkages between transportation and land use.
+This strategy is a key repository and guide for Alameda CTC's ongoing efforts to improve the linkages between transportation and land use.
 Alameda CTC adopted its first PDA Investment and Growth Strategy in 2013, and has updated it annually in accordance with MTC requirements in 2014 and 2015.